On the Approximation of Singular Functions by Series of Non-integer Powers

-Notice that our method focuses on functions $f(x)$ that are in the range of the truncated Laplace transform after the change of variable $x=e^{-s}$, with $f(e^{-s})=\int_a^b e^{-s\mu}\sigma{(\mu)} \, d\mu$.
-The reciprocal-log approximation shares a similar idea.
-It specializes in approximating functions with branch-point singularities, such as $x^{\mu}$ on $[0,1]$, which are transformed into decaying exponential terms $e^{-s\mu}$ when the same change of variable is applied.
-Their approach leverages the fact that certain rational approximations can be obtained to approximate these exponential terms with an exponential rate of convergence.
-Consequently, $x^{\mu}$ can be approximated with an exponential rate of convergence using a rational approximation $r(s)$ with the change of variable $s=-\log{x}$.
+Note that our assumption on the form of the functions being approximated resembles the approach by Stenger in \cite{stenger2}, in which he also assumed that the functions being approximated belong to some predetermined regularity class.
+Our assumption means that our method focuses on functions $f(x)$ that are in the range of the truncated Laplace transform after the change of variable $x=e^{-s}$, with $f(e^{-s})=\int_a^b e^{-s\mu}\sigma{(\mu)} \, d\mu$.
+The reciprocal-log approximation \cite{log} shares a similar idea.
+This method specializes in approximating functions with branch-point singularities, such as $f(x) = x^{\alpha}$ on $[0,1]$, where $\alpha>0$, which are transformed into decaying exponentials $e^{-s\alpha}$ by the same change of variable.
+Their approach leverages the fact that certain rational approximations can be obtained to approximate these decaying exponentials with an exponential rate of convergence.
+Consequently, $x^{\alpha}$ can be approximated with an exponential rate of convergence using a rational approximation $r(s)$ with the change of variable $s=-\log{x}$.
 In contrast, our method relies on the discretization of the integral representation of $f(e^{-s})$ through the use of the singular value decomposition of the truncated Laplace transform.
-This procedure yields the quadrature nodes that enable us to approximate $f(x)$ using singular powers.
+Our procedure yields the quadrature nodes that enable us to approximate $f(x)$ using singular powers.
 The methodology in \cite{expo} also bears certain similarities with our method, in that they assume implicit integral representations of the functions, with decaying exponential kernels.
-However, rather than directly discretizing the integrals, they identify the exponential terms and coefficients for approximation through an analysis of the singular value decomposition of some Hankel matrix constructed from the function values.
+However, rather than directly discretizing the integrals or the integral operators, they identify the exponential terms and coefficients in their approximations through an analysis of the singular value decomposition of some Hankel matrix constructed from the function values.